 With Folx, you’re actually getting more than a torrent client.
 It’s a full-featured download manager that can capture YouTube videos and other downloads from the web.
 So think about Folx as about an upgraded version of uTorrent that you were lucky to discover with the release of macOS 10.15.

 Folx can be used for free you’re ok with the limited version.
-But the most stunning features like built-in search and torrent organizing are a part of the PRO license, which you can unlock for $19.95.
-The PRO version is also a part of Setapp, a suite of 160+ Mac apps.
-It’s the best option if you use a few other apps from the Setapp bundle, and the cost is $9.99 per month for everything.
+But the most stunning features like built-in search and torrent organizing are a part of the PRO license.
+The Folx PRO is a part of Setapp, a suite of 160+ Mac apps.
+It’s the best option if you use a few other apps from the Setapp bundle, and pay a fixed price for everything.
 For instance, you can use JustStream along CleanShot — another Setapp app that hides your desktop icons, enabling you to stream with a clutter-free desktop.

 uTorrent features and extras covered by Folx